ellingsvee/jpi/README.md

 ## Current Limitations

 - **CPU-only support**: GPU operations are not yet implemented.
-However, this can be added in future versions by implementing FFI calls on GPU as described in the [FFI calls documentation](https://docs.jax.dev/en/latest/ffi.html#ffi-calls-on-a-gpu).
+However, this can be added by implementing FFI calls on GPU as described in the [FFI documentation](https://docs.jax.dev/en/latest/ffi.html#ffi-calls-on-a-gpu).
 - **Limited MPI operations**: Only a subset of MPI collective operations are implemented.
 - **Development stage**: API may change in future versions